Bescra/Bescra/README.md

 # <a href="https://www.linkedin.com/in/rubem-tavares-77900a258/">Rubem</a>'s IT and Cybersecurity Project Portfolio 🔐

-I'm passionate about cybersecurity and love tackling complex challenges through hands-on projects.
  From vulnerability management to threat detection, these projects allow me to dive deep into the ever-evolving landscape of cybersecurity.
 Please feel free to check them out and see the work I’ve put into enhancing security operations and processes!
+I'm a technology enthusiast with a decade-long foundation who began his journey in programming and software development mainly, I'm passionate about cybersecurity and love tackling complex challenges through hands-on projects, so now being completely dedicated to cybersecurity.
+Looking for new IT opportunities.
+CompTIA Security+ certified, building practical skills in Cyber Defense Frameworks, Cyber Threat Intelligence, Threat Hunting, Network Security, Traffic Analysis, Endpoint Security, SIEM, and Digital Forensics & Incident Response.
+Knowledge of security tools such as Snort, Wireshark, Wazuh, Splunk, Elastic, Autopsy, and KAPE to monitor, analyze, and investigate incidents across Windows and Linux systems.

 ## ⚠️ Vulnerability Management Projects